JimmyJackJones/Jimmy-Characters/Writerside/topics/Aekold.md

 4. Does your character like your race? sees humans as any other species (isnt really aware of orc ancestry)(so pretty much fine)

 1. Where was your character born?
 Rahadoum
 2. Where were you raised?
+Haldun a village in the south of Radahoum Mountains
 3. Who raised your characters?
 His mother but he did spend a lot of time with Lostav
 4. Who are your parents?
 Ilda Greyrite (mother) and Voltak Blacksteel (father)
 5. What are your parents’ names? ^^^^^